cj-mills/christianjmills/posts/onnx-directml-unity-tutorial/part-1/index.md

 ## Overview

-Part 1 covers creating a dynamic link library ([DLL](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) file in Visual Studio to perform inference with the object detection model.
+In Part 1 of this tutorial series, we will create a dynamic link library ([DLL](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) file in Visual Studio to perform object detection using ONNX Runtime and DirectML.
+We will first download OpenCV, then create a DLL project and configure it.
+Next, we will include dependency directories and link libraries and set up post-build events.
+After that, we will install ONNX Runtime and update the precompiled header and dllmain files.
+Finally, we will build the project to generate the DLL file.
+By the end of this post, you will have a DLL file ready to be integrated into a Unity project.

 > **Important:** This post assumes [Visual Studio](https://visualstudio.microsoft.com/downloads/) is present on your system.